 Understanding the common causes of clogged drains can help you take preventive measures and avoid emergencies.
 Here are a few common culprits:

-Small objects, food particles, soap residue, and other debris can build up over time, obstructing the smooth flow of water.
+• Accumulation of Debris: Small objects, food particles, soap residue, and other debris can build up over time, obstructing the smooth flow of water.

-Hair and soap scum are notorious for causing blockages in bathroom drains.
+• Hair and Soap Scum: Hair and soap scum are notorious for causing blockages in bathroom drains.
 They can intertwine, creating a solid mass that restricts water flow.

-Pouring grease or cooking oil down the drain may seem convenient, but it can solidify and stick to the pipe walls, causing severe clogs.
+• Grease and Cooking Oil: Pouring grease or cooking oil down the drain may seem convenient, but it can solidify and stick to the pipe walls, causing severe clogs.

-In some cases, tree roots can infiltrate underground pipes, causing blockages and even pipe damage.
+• Tree Roots: In some cases, tree roots can infiltrate underground pipes, causing blockages and even pipe damage.
 This is more common in older homes with aging plumbing systems.

 Signs of a Clogged Drain